chickenPopcorn/EqEq/notes/language-reference-manual.md

   Here, `Scope_name` is like an object of equations.
 Equations are put inside the bracket follow `Scope_name`.

-  Any varibale declared outside of a `Scope_name` is a global variable that can be accessed from anywhere within the program.
-If a variable declared in some `Scope_name` has the same name as some global variable, it will overwite the value within the `Scope_name`.
+  Any variable declared outside of a `Scope_name` is a global variable that can be accessed from anywhere within the program.
+If a variable declared in some `Scope_name` has the same name as some global variable, it will overwrite the value within the `Scope_name`.
 After getting out of the `Scope_name`, the variable will restore its value.

   `Scope_name: find VAR [...]` is the evaluation part.
 A `with` clause is optional.
 See "With Statement" section below. `find` will evaluate the variable following it using the equations inside the `Scope_name` block.
-Once a `Scope_name` is defined, mutiple `find` are allowed to use the equations inside it.
+Once a `Scope_name` is defined, multiple `find` are allowed to use the equations inside it.